noxifoxi/minecraft-server-status/readme.md

 ## Fallback

-``MinecraftServerStatus.class.php`` automatically fallbacks to using ``MinecraftServerStatusSimple.class.php`` if the file is present in the same folder.
+``MinecraftServerStatus.class.php`` automatically falls back using ``MinecraftServerStatusSimple.class.php`` if the file is present in the same folder.
 Providing less information, but information at all.